-The VAX/VMS system provides three write function codes:
+The VMS operating system provides the following write function codes:

-- IO\$WRITEVBLK-write virtual block
+- IO\$WRITEVBLK-Write virtual block

-- IO\$WRITELBLK-write logical block
+- IO\$WRITELBLK-Write logical block

-- IO\$WRITEPBLK-write physical block
+- IO\$WRITEPBLK-Write physical block

 If a write virtual block function is directed to a volume that is mounted foreign, the function is converted to write logical block.
 If a write virtual block function is directed to a volume that is mounted structured, the volume is handled in the same way as for a file-structured device.